top of page

 How to Build a Balanced Mediterranean Diet Plate

-A simple Mediterranean plate often looks like:
+A simple Mediterranean plate often includes:

 • ½ vegetables – leafy greens, tomatoes, cucumbers, roasted vegetables, or salads